-We have entered into an exclusive, worldwide licensing agreement with a subsidiary of Valeant Pharmaceuticals International, Inc. (NYSE/TSX: VRX) ("Valeant") through which EyeGate has granted Valeant exclusive, worldwide commercial and manufacturing rights to its EyeGate® II Delivery System and EGP-437 Combination Product in the field of uveitis, as well as a right of last negotiation to license the products for other indications.
-Under the agreement, we received an upfront cash payment, and will receive development-based milestone payments related to the completion of development for the indication of anterior uveitis and an approval-based milestone payment upon receipt of FDA approval of the products.
+We have entered into two exclusive, worldwide licensing agreements with subsidiaries of Valeant through which we have granted Valeant exclusive, worldwide commercial and manufacturing rights to our EyeGate® II Delivery System and EGP-437 Combination Product in the fields of uveitis and ocular iontophoretic treatment for post-operative ocular inflammation and pain in ocular surgery patients, as well as a right of last negotiation to license the products for other indications.
+Under each agreement, we received an upfront cash payment, and will receive development-based milestone payments related to the completion of development for the indications and an approval-based milestone payment upon receipt of FDA approval of the products.
 Additionally, we would receive royalties based on net sales, as well as additional milestone payments based on the achievement of certain cumulative sales milestones.
-We are responsible for the development of the Product in the U.S. for the indication of anterior uveitis, together with the costs associated therewith.
-Valeant has the right to develop the products in the field outside of the U.S. and has agreed to fund 100% of any costs associated therewith.
+We are responsible for the development of the Product in the U.S. for the indications together with the costs associated therewith.
+Valeant has the right to develop the products in the fields outside of the U.S. and has agreed to fund 100% of any costs associated therewith.